Sociólogo - Escritor

 The structural hypocrisy of the States and their governments; the opposition of dominant classes and groups at the regional and local levels; the internalisation of domination by the indigenous people themselves; … the very difficult living and working conditions of the IBE teachers, and their poorly valued public image. (p.252)

 Rougemont (2005) has carried out research interviews with various actors involved in the FORMABIAP programme and in particular with teacher-trainees.
 She speaks of the many paradoxes linked to the fact that the programme seems to be a utopia that is far from being shared by all indigenous communities, which are marked by a too long-standing denial of their language and culture.
 Some of the young people sent to the training programme said that they did not speak their indigenous language, and did not identify with their indigenous culture, but were forced to do so in order to be accepted in the programme.
-When they had to return to their communities (since the training alternates theory and practice), they feel compelled to defend the values of the programme almost against their own people.
+When they had to return to their communities (since the training alternates theory and practice), they felt compelled to defend the values of the programme almost against their own people.
 "What happens after this short experience, which will have lasted only one year, is that they will no longer feel at home anywhere" (p.196).

 Thus, Rougement (2005) seems to be rather dubious about this programme, even though it is presented as a success story.
-According to her analysis, the difficulty for the students to get their communities to identify themselves with pride as indigenous "comes from five emblematic figures of influence: the colonial master, the employer or trader, the mestizzo teacher, the Christian evangelist, and local authorities" (p.169).
+According to her analysis, the difficulty for the students to get their communities to identify themselves with pride as Indigenous "comes from five emblematic figures of influence: the colonial master, the employer or trader, the mestizo teacher, the Christian evangelist, and local authorities" (p.169).
 This makes one wonder whether the deleterious impact of assimilation can ever be reversed!

 Perez (2003b) also mentions a series of difficulties with IBE programmes, notably that indigenous populations are not convinced of the interest for their children to learn the local languages, because they know that learning Spanish is more useful to get a job.
 She also remarks that the rural population tends to seek work in the towns, and therefore gets exposed to cultural homogenization.
 "Nevertheless, IBE is very often, developed only in the rural areas and not in the urban ones, which leads to the marginalisation of these programmes" (p.
 224).
 Furthermore, "to be efficient, IBE should continue at the secondary school level, but most often the teaching of subjects at higher levels is done in Spanish and not in the indigenous languages" (p.
 226).

 In opposition to Gottret (2001) and Montoya (2001), Perez (2003b) argues that the best IBE programmes are likely to be privately funded, in particular through international public aid.
-This is because she sees a fundamental contradiction between the interests of the local communities fighting for their autonomy, and those of the Nation-States, that remain in cultural homogenization imposed from the top, and this despite any political discourse to the contrary.
+This is because she sees a fundamental contradiction between the interests of the local communities fighting for their autonomy, and those of the Nation-States, that remain in cultural homogenization imposed from the top, and despite any political discourse to the contrary.

 All of these criticisms, stemming from educational researchers who are more or less close to IBE programmes, should be taken seriously, or it is likely that the enthusiasm for these innovations will gradually fade.
 Some solutions to these problems may be found through comparative research, taking into account the experience accumulated in different contexts.

-Education for indigenous peoples in other regions
+Education for Indigenous peoples in other regions

 While this chapter will not attempt to deal with this issue on a worldwide level, it is clear that the question of specific education for minorities or indigenous populations is not particular to Latin America.
 Mishra (this volume) deals with education for Adivasi (also called ‘tribal’) populations in India.
 The Indian Constitution acknowledges that these groups have rights and even privileges in the form of positive discrimination.
 However, in spite of a quota system and efforts made to open schools in isolated areas, the quality of these schools is often very poor and school attrition is very high.
 The problems mentioned by Mishra show that India has not yet found the best solution to these problems.

 According to Teasdale (1994, 1995, this volume; Teasdale & Little, 1995), innovations seem more promising in Oceania.
 In 1995 already, Teasdale described several interesting projects in New Zealand and Australia, which allowed a growing involvement of the indigenous peoples in the management of their educational systems.
 In New Zealand, he describes one of the rare examples where a secondary school redesigned by and for the Maoris is also attended by Pakehas (white New Zealanders).
-In the 1990s, Australia started a ‘two-way’ system, in which indigenous and western knowledge were taught separately, so that Aborigines could become familiar with the dominant system in order to be able to profit from it, but without necessarily accepting it, since its values are, in part, contradictory to the traditional Aboriginal values.
+In the 1990s, Australia started a ‘two-way’ system, in which Indigenous and Western knowledge was taught separately so that Aborigines could become familiar with the dominant system in order to be able to profit from it, but without necessarily accepting it, since its values are, in part, contradictory to the traditional Aboriginal values.
 Teasdale (this volume) shows that this slightly schizophrenic design has now been abandoned and a more syncretic approach is being implemented.
 He also mentions several innovations in Papua New Guinea, for example, which demonstrate that adequate solutions can be found even in the absence of massive funding.

 The formal Western schooling model has become the unique system throughout the world to such an extent – Serpell (1993; Serpell & Hatano, 1997) calls it a ‘hegemonic imposition’ – that few people now dare suggest alternatives.
 Therefore few authors attempt to challenge schooling as an institution (but see Herzog, this volume).
-Battiste (2002; this volume) does take a very radical stance, insisting on the need to decolonize education as far as indigenous peoples are concerned.
+Battiste (2002; this volume) does take a very radical stance, insisting on the need to decolonize education as far as Indigenous peoples are concerned.
 In the next few years, we could well see a quest for alternative systems more akin to informal education (Dasen, 2000; this volume).

 Conclusion

 According to Brandão (1991), there are two ways to analyze cultural interactions, a socio-political one centred on power, and a symbolic one, centred on knowledge.
 The first considers culture as a way to respond to its needs for self-reproduction and social organisation, as an instrument of the power that justifies the existing social order.
 Culture transforms itself in order to reproduce itself.
-The second way to consider culture is to see it as a collective creation around a consensus, which allows people to agree about the meaning of codes and world-views.
+The second way to consider culture is to see it as a collective creation around a consensus, which allows people to agree about the meaning of codes and worldviews.
 These two perspectives co-exist, and point to the important issues that have to be taken into account in cross-cultural research and applications.

-Cultural decentration in teacher training seems to be an essential step, which posits the refusal to accept stereotypes, and seeks changes in attitude; it avoids the reproduction of the mental schemes of categorization and the hierarchisation of values, and corresponds to a constant effort to understand the common elements that unite us as members of a single human species.
+Cultural decentration in teacher training seems to be an essential step, which posits the refusal to accept stereotypes, and seeks changes in attitude; it avoids the reproduction of the mental schemes of categorization and the hierarchisation of values and corresponds to a constant effort to understand the common elements that unite us as members of a single human species.
 To create the necessary conditions for living together, despite our differences, should become a collective challenge.
-The indigenous peoples representing the many multicultural societies of different regions of Latin America will find in the wealth of their diversity the building materials for a democratic social construction that respects their human dignity.
+The Indigenous peoples representing the many multicultural societies of different regions of Latin America will find in the wealth of their diversity the building materials for a democratic social construction that respects their human dignity.

 The problems encountered by the indigenous peoples of the Americas can shed light on those of other continents, among which Europe, which is confronted with the integration of its national or ethnic minorities, such as Gipsies.
 Thus, comparative education and intercultural education are united in common goals (Pérez, Groux & Ferrer, 2000).
 An intercultural perspective, beyond education and psychology, can help to understand the urgent need to respect cultural diversity despite the current process of globalization (Marin & Dasen, in press).